ef2020/LREC2026/conversions/elena/puzzle_65_arcturan.md

 | 12 | izok | l | vat |

 ## Notes
-- Two variants of translation: one - for the set of context translations; the other one - for words.
 - Word-level correspondences extracted from the 12 parallel sentence pairs form a natural Match-Up table of 12 Centauri↔Arcturan word pairs.
 - The original questions (Q8.1: translate peace message CEN→ARC; Q8.2: translate reply ARC→CEN) require deducing these correspondences first, so the word-matching table captures the core solving task.
 - Some words have interchangeable equivalents in the solution (erok/wiwok, mok/clok), which are omitted to keep pairings unambiguous.